12 Must-Watch Movies to Learn Portuguese

 9. Amália — 2008

-If you love music and great singers, then this biography should appeal to you.
-Amalia is a film that tells the true-life story of Amalia, Portugal’s renowned fado singing legend.
+This biography should appeal to you if you love music and great singers.
+Amalia is a film that tells the true story of Amalia, Portugal’s renowned fado singer.

-Her music still resonates in the minds of millions of Portuguese people today.
+Her music continues to resonate with millions of Portuguese people today.

-The film showcases the life of Amalia, and it contains her actual and original recordings.
+The film showcases Amalia’s life and includes her original recordings.

-During her lifetime, the sensational singer sold over 30 million records, and this talkie delves into what life has been for this great singer famously called the great “Queen of fado.”
+During her lifetime, the sensational singer sold over 30 million records, and this talkie delves into what life has been like for this great singer, famously called the “Queen of Fado.”

 10. Arabian Nights (O Inquieto) — 2015

-Arabian Night is a 3-part (Volume 1: The Restless One, Volume 2: The Desolate One, and Volume 3: The Enchanted One) film series.
-It was recreated to tell meaningful stories about Portuguese history.
+Arabian Nights is a three-part film series (Volume 1: The Restless One, Volume 2: The Desolate One, and Volume 3: The Enchanted One) that was recreated to tell meaningful stories about Portuguese history.

-The movie is an epic cinematic rendition that showcases excellent and highly engaging dramatic scenes.
+The movie is an epic cinematic rendition that features excellent, highly engaging dramatic scenes.

-This feature film is perfect for people who want to learn the European version of Portuguese.
+This feature film is ideal for people who want to learn the European Portuguese dialect.

-The Portuguese spoken in this movie is overly exaggerated and evenly paced, making it ideal for all levels of language lovers.
+The Portuguese in this movie is overly exaggerated and evenly paced, making it ideal for language lovers of all levels.

 11. Mysteries of Lisbon (Mistérios de Lisboa) — 2010

-Mysteries of Lisbon is the masterpiece created by Chilean filmmaker Raúl Ruiz.
+Mysteries of Lisbon is a masterpiece created by Chilean filmmaker Raúl Ruiz.

-The film bases on a novel of 1854 of the same name by Camilo Castelo Branco.
-The plot is slow, but the dialogues are fantastic.
+The film is based on Camilo Castelo Branco’s novel of the same name, published in 1854.
+The plot is slow, but the dialogue is fantastic.

-The 272 minutes long film stories within narrated by several characters.
-The motion picture meticulously re-creates the world of nobility in Portugal, Spain, France, and Italy.
+Several characters narrate the 272-minute film.
+The motion picture meticulously recreates the world of nobility in Portugal, Spain, France, and Italy.

 It will give you a glimpse of history’s most formal and authentic way.